-ACIL estimates contract prices for 2023-24 by calculating the trade-weighted average of ASX Energy settlement prices of quarterly base and cap contracts and call options19 for base contracts, using contract prices and trade volumes for Queensland until 10 May 2023 inclusive.
+ACIL estimates contract prices for 2023-24 by calculating the trade-weighted average of ASX Energy settlement prices of quarterly base and cap contracts and call options17 for ASX base contracts, using contract prices and trade volumes for Queensland until 20 January 2023 inclusive.

 Trading of ASX contracts tends to commence a number of years before the relevant financial year.
 For example, trading for 2023-24 ASX base contracts commenced as early as March 2020.
-This reflects how market participants (such as retailers) purchase ASX contracts to lock in their costs in advance and manage spot price risk.20
+This is a reflection of how market participants (such as retailers) purchase ASX contracts to lock in their costs in advance and manage spot price risk.18